 You should carefully consider setting the measurement boundary to ensure the measured energy consumption is representative of the energy consumption of the EUE that is the subject of the implementation.
-For example, it may be appropriate to use utility meter data (that is, a whole of site approach) where you can demonstrate the energy savings are greater than 10% of the baseline energy consumption.
-If the energy savings are less than 10% of the baseline energy consumption, then you should adjust the measurement boundary and install sub-metering to directly measure the energy consumption of the EUE for the baseline and operating measurement periods.
+For example, it may be appropriate to use utility meter data (that is, a whole of site approach) where you can demonstrate that the energy savings are greater than 10% of the baseline energy consumption.
+This is consistent with Option C of the IPMVP,[®] which states that a whole of site approach is best where savings are large compared to the variance in the baseline and reporting period energy data.

+If the energy savings are less than 10% of the baseline energy consumption, then you are encouraged to adjust the measurement boundary and install sub-metering to directly measure the energy consumption of the EUE for the baseline and operating measurement periods.
+Where you don't adjust you will need to demonstrate that the energy savings are large compared to the variance.